-Shortcuts lets you access most menu options by pressing a number on your keypad or saying the voice name of the shortcut.
+Shortcuts lets you access most menu options by pressing a number on your keypad (1 through 9) or saying the voice name of the shortcut.
 You create the shortcut and then use it to take you to that screen any time.